Charlotte Urgent Care Walk-In Clinics

 AFC Urgent Care offers a wide variety of lab work available to patients.
 The majority of our labs results come back within minutes and we can provide treatment same day.

-In every AFC Urgent Care there is a designated Operating room to handle basic stitches/sutures, glue or staples and provide patients with needed IV treatments.
+In every AFC Urgent Care there is a designated Procedure Room to handle basic stitches/sutures, glue or staples and provide patients with needed IV treatments.

 The average cost of the ER is 60% more expensive than these same services delivered in an Urgent Care.